 POST

 This operation is used for creating an ACR.
 The “expiry” value which may be provided by the OAuth access token in the HTTP header (see [Autho4API_10]) or the body of the POST, would determine the type of the ACR (Dynamic or Static) requested.
+Please note that, the inclusion of “expiry” value as part of the OAuth access token in order to ensure user’s authorization (as shown in Example 1 below) would require the usage of “subscoping” technique as described in [Autho4API_10]).

 Example 1: Create an ACR using “auth” keyword; expiry value “0000-00-00T00:00:00” is included in OAuth access token (Informative)